-14. Electric vehicle battery taxes
+Overview of revenue options analysis 14.
+Electric vehicle battery taxes

-Assuming a rate of \$2 per kWh of vehicle battery capacity and a battery size of 75 kWh, a battery fee assessed annually would generate approximately \$4 million in 2021.
+Financial Sustainability and Sufficiency Assuming a rate of \$2 per kWh of vehicle battery capacity and a battery size of 75 kWh, a battery fee assessed annually would generate approximately \$4 million in 2021.
 Through 2040, a battery fee at this rate would generate \$635 million in NPV at a 4% discount rate.
 Imposing an annual fee on battery size has limited revenue potential due to the reasonableness of rates.
 To raise significant revenues initially, the rates would be so high as to make owning an EV prohibitively expensive for most.

-The fee increasing with larger batteries would mean owners who drive larger vehicles or need greater range would pay more, resulting in heavier road users paying more.

-The incidence of a battery fee would fall heaviest on high income households due to EVs high costs and current dominance by luxury brands.

-The revenue is likely not subject to constitutional limits on its use.

-A fee on batteries would likely increase GHG emissions by making the purchase and operation of EVs less economical.

-Age-based fees would be visible to end customers and straightforward to understand.
+User equity The fee increasing with larger batteries would mean owners who drive larger vehicles or need greater range would pay more, resulting in heavier road users paying more.
+Social equity The incidence of a battery fee would fall heaviest on high income households due to EVs high costs and current dominance by luxury brands.
+Flexibility The revenue is likely not subject to constitutional limits on its use.
+GHG emissions A fee on batteries would likely increase GHG emissions by making the purchase and operation of EVs less economical.
+Transparency Age-based fees would be visible to end customers and straightforward to understand.

-A battery fee assessed annually could be collected as part of the vehicle registration process, thus incurring additional transaction costs.
-However, it would also require DMV to determine battery capacity of each vehicle and associate this information to a transaction
+Efficiency A battery fee assessed annually could be collected as part of the vehicle registration process, thus incurring additional transaction costs.
+However, it would also require DMV to determine battery capacity of each vehicle and associate this information to a transaction.